data-integrations/wrangler/README.md

 | [DDL](docs/functions/ddl-functions.md)                                 | Functions that can manipulate definition of data                 |
 | [JSON](docs/functions/json-functions.md)                               | Functions that can be useful in transforming your data           |
 | [Types](docs/functions/type-functions.md)                              | Functions for detecting the type of data                         |

-## Restricting and Aliasing

-A new capability that allows CDAP Administrators to restrict the directives that are accessible to their users.
-More information on configuring can be found [here](docs/exclusion-and-aliasing.md)

 ## Performance